Home News University highlights support services after student death

 Below, we signpost some available support services.

-The Student Advice & Support Office offers impartial advice and can be contacted student.support@abdn.ac.uk from 9am to 5pm on working days.
+The Student Advice & Support Office offers impartial advice and can be contacted at student.support@abdn.ac.uk from 9am to 5pm on working days, or at drop-in sessions at the top floor of the Students’ Union Building on Monday to Thursdays from 10am to 12pm.

 Other helplines include Samaritans, who provide free, confidential, non-judgemental support 24/7 at 116 123 or jo@samaritans.org.

-Breathing Space provides a confidential phone line for anyone in Scotland feeling low, anxious, or depressed, available on weekdays Monday-Thursday 6pm-2am, and weekends 6pm-6am Monday at 0800 83 85 87.
+Breathing Space provides a confidential phone line (0800 83 85 87) or webchat for anyone in Scotland feeling low, anxious, or depressed, available on weekdays Monday-Thursday 6pm-2am, and all weekend from Friday 6pm to Monday 6am.

 HopelineUK also offers confidential support and practical advice by phone at 0800 068 4141 or by text at 07786 209697 on 9am–10pm on weekdays, 2pm–10pm on weekends and bank holidays.